Filesystem Repository path encoding of non UTF-8 characters

 Also, the path in the first two pictures remains fully browseable (and the files downloadable), but some other paths and directories do not.
 Sadly, I can't find any notable difference in those paths and filenames.

-#7 Updated by Toshi MARUYAMA almost 7 years ago
+#7 Updated by Toshi MARUYAMA about 7 years ago

 - Status changed from 7 to Closed